sanesh21/urlshortener/README.md

 A php code to shorten a given url.

 NOTE:-
-You need to create a Mysql DB and table named "short_urls" with id, code, url, count, created_date and status as their fields CREATE TABLE `short_urls` (
+You need to create a Mysql DB and table named "short_urls" with id, code, url, count, created_date and status as their fields.

+CREATE TABLE `short_urls` (
   `id` int NOT NULL,
   `code` varchar(25) COLLATE utf8_swedish_ci NOT NULL,